AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Smart data
 - [ ] Config option for production and development
     * Production:
-        * minifized html and javascript generated at the relase will be used
+        * minifized html and javascript generated at the release will be used
     * Development
         * normal versions will be used
 - [ ] Backup config files (http://code.stephenmorley.org/php/diff-implementation/)
 - [ ] Menu to restore config files
+- [ ] function naming convention in models (prepend class name fo function name)

 Items are completely random ;-)